Just the FAQs

 How will these improvements make our club more competitive with other private clubs in the area?

-The reasons are several fold.
-First, and in its more basic element, this keeps us up-to-date with the high rate of capital spending by local clubs (La Rinc: $25m beginning in 2026 for the new golf course and golf course maintenance facility.
-Los Altos: recent $8m pro shop & sims, 3 current capital projects in planning and development.
-Menlo: recent $47m clubhouse redo.
-Sharon: recent $21m golf course redo, current $9m operations center, clubhouse expansion in planning & development).
 Second, a current clubhouse with contemporary and forward-looking amenities complements our current best-in-class wellness center and golf course; this trifecta will position us at or near the top of peninsula clubs.
-Also, if the membership decides to invest in racquets, the club would be complete in terms of competitiveness for new members, current and future.
-Finally, capital investing will keep us positioned to be amongst the best on the peninsula for generations to come; not investing will have us on a downward slide in terms of quality of facilities, value for the membership, and initiation fees.
+Finally, capital investing will keep us positioned to be amongst the best on the peninsula for generations to come; not investing will have us on a downward slide in terms of quality of facilities, value for the membership, competitiveness and relevance, and initiation fees.

-There will be an external project manager to help shepherd the project, to ensure contractor and sub-pricing is optimized, and to oversee construction schedules.
+There will be an external project manager to help shepherd the project, to ensure contractor and sub-pricing are optimized, and to oversee construction schedules.
 From there, David and his team will provide regular, ongoing updates to the membership in addition to significant involvement by LRP.

 How will members who use the facilities less frequently benefit from this investment?